ansys/pymapdl/doc/source/user_guide/hpc/pymapdl.rst

 launch an MAPDL instance that can use all the resources allocated to that job.
-For instance, if a SLURM job has allocated 8 nodes with 4 cores each, then PyMAPDL will launch an MAPDL instance which will use 32 cores spawning across those 8 nodes.
+For instance, if a SLURM job has allocated 8 nodes with 4 cores each, then PyMAPDL launches an MAPDL instance which uses 32 cores spawning across those 8 nodes.
-This behaviour can disabled if passing the environment variable :envvar:`PYMAPDL_ON_SLURM` or passing the argument `detect_HPC=False` to :func:`launch_mapdl() <ansys.mapdl.core.launcher.launch_mapdl>`.
+This behaviour can turn off if passing the environment variable :envvar:`PYMAPDL_ON_SLURM` or passing the argument `detect_HPC=False` to :func:`launch_mapdl() <ansys.mapdl.core.launcher.launch_mapdl>`.